 We all want our kids to succeed in math.
-And, in most districts, standardized tests are the way understanding is measured.
-Yet, no one wants to teach to the test.
+In most districts, standardized tests measure students’ understanding, yet nobody wants to teach to the test.
+Over-reliance on test prep materials and “drill and kill” worksheets steal instructional time while also harming learning and motivation.
+But sound instruction and good test scores aren’t mutually exclusive.
 Being intentional and using creative approaches to your instruction can get students excited about math.
-These 11 essential strategies in teaching mathematics can make this your classes’ best math year ever.
+These essential strategies in teaching mathematics can make this your class’s best math year ever!

 2. Don’t wait—act now!

 Look ahead to the specific concepts students need to master for annual end-of-year tests, and pace instruction accordingly.
 Think about foundational skills they will need in the year ahead.

 “You don’t want to be caught off guard come March thinking that students need to know X for the tests the next month,” says Skip Fennell, project director of Elementary Mathematics Specialists and Teacher Leaders Project and professor emeritus at McDaniel College in Westminster, Maryland.
 Know the specific standards and back-map your teaching from the fall so students are ready, and plan to use effective math strategies accordingly.